WARMER HOME IN WINTER

 Want a warmer home in winter?
 Moving from a house with single glazing, standard double glazing or want to RetroFit Double Glazing into you home.
 Metro have options to suit your needs and budget.

-While the New Zealand Building Code sets out the minimum legal insulation performance requirement to build.
-Many homeowners are increasing the thermal performance of their windows and window system in their homes.
-With the current building windows requirement is consistent across the current three climate zones, this is set to change.
+While the New Zealand Building Code sets out the minimum legal insulation performance requirement to build, many homeowners are increasing the thermal performance of their windows and window system in their homes.
+While the current building windows requirement is consistent across the current three climate zones, this is set to change.
 Currently, under consultation the new building code is due to come into effect in November 2022.
 This will see changes in the climate zones moving from 3 to 6, and higher window performance levels across those in most if not all the zones.
 In light of these changes if you’re unsure of what double or triple glazing will best meet you thermal insulation needs feel free to contact us.

 The key technology for keeping homes warm in the winter is Low E double or triple glazing.
 Low E is the shortened version of the term Low Emissivity.
 Low Emissivity is the ability to radiate the long wave heat energy away and back into the home, rather than pass through the window to the outside, often called heat loss.
 Using Low E glass within double and triple glazing can make your home more comfortable because it helps keep the warmth in and internal temperatures within the ideal range of 20-22C.
 You will enjoy year-round comfort and lower energy bills to boot.
 To find out how Low E works look here